CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-create-Docker-images-for-application.md

 <validation step="40147393-0fa6-4453-a6eb-a1a7bc43f387" />

+> **Congratulations** on completing the lab!
+Now, it's time to validate it.
+Here are the steps:

+  > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
+  > - Hit the Validate button for the corresponding task.
+If you receive a success message, you have successfully validated the lab.
+  > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+  > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

 ## Summary

 In this exercise, you have completely containerized your web application with the help of docker and pushed it to the container registry.